ram-nadella/etsyapi/README.md

 ```

 Member Perspective calls require an OAuth token and are made on behalf
 of the user who authorized that token.
+The user ID is implied by the
+OAuth token and cannot be specified directly.
 This perspective might be used
 to retrieve the email address of a user.

 ### Shop Perspective